ParthenosWP4/standardsLibrary/Lexicography/ENeL-WG2/Schweizerisches Idiotikon/README.md

 **Contributor:** [Tobias Roth] (https://www.idiotikon.ch/redaktion/mitarbeitende/roth)

-For more information about this dictionary and the digitization process, see [link to article on blog]
+For more information about this dictionary and the digitization process, see [Digitising 150 Years of the Swiss German Dictionary](https://digilex.hypotheses.org/188)